Samuel Edward Konkin III

-Samuel Edward Konkin III (8 July 1947 – 23 February 2004), also known as SEK3, was a Canadian-American left-libertarian philosopher and Austrian school economist.
+Samuel Edward Konkin III (July 8, 1947 – February 23, 2004), also known as SEK3, was a Canadian-American libertarian writer.
 As the author of the publication New Libertarian Manifesto, he was a proponent of a political philosophy he named agorism.

 Personal life

-Konkin was born in Edmonton, Alberta, to Samuel Edward Konkin II and Helen Konkin.
+Konkin was born on July 8, 1947, in Edmonton, Alberta, to Samuel Edward Konkin II and Helen Konkin.
 He had one brother named Alan.
 He married Sheila Wymer in 1990 and had one son named Samuel Evans-Konkin.
 The marriage ended soon afterward.
-Although he was an atheist, Konkin was a lifelong fan of C. S. Lewis and J. R. R. Tolkien.

-Konkin was also notable for his style of dress: "To show his anarchist beliefs, he dressed completely in black, a color associated with that movement since the late nineteenth century".
+Konkin was an atheist.
+Konkin was also noted for his style of dress: "To show his anarchist beliefs, he dressed completely in black, a color associated with that movement since the late nineteenth century".

-On 23 February 2004, Konkin died of natural causes in his apartment in West Los Angeles, California.
+On February 23, 2004, Konkin died of natural causes in his apartment in West Los Angeles, California.
 He was buried alongside his father in Edmonton, Alberta.